 Sherman & Billy

 "Giving back to those less fortunate is not a duty, - it is a moral responsibility to assist and help the less fortunate." ~W.S.W.~

 "The Legacy - Early Years:"

 William Sherman Winseman, (1908-1980) the Founder and first President of the W. Sherman Winseman Foundation (W.S.W.
-Foundation) was founded in 1960.
+Foundation) was founded on December 8, 1960.
 Sherman was named after his historic, (3rd generation) Uncle William "Billy" Tecumseh Sherman.
-William Sherman Winseman's father Frank William Winseman, and mother Mary Jane Winseman traveled west from Flatrock Township of Henry, Ohio, then Missouri and finally in the early 1910-11 settled their family in the small California coastal township community of Long Beach, working as a Contractor & Surveyor.
+William Sherman Winseman's father Frank William Winseman, and mother Mary Jane Winseman traveled west from Flatrock Township of Henry, Ohio, then Missouri and finally in the early 1910-11 settled their family in the small California coastal township community of Long Beach, working as a Carpenter & Surveyor.
 Frank built many of the large luxurious and historic craftsman wooden homes within the community, (Craftsman Village Historic District - Hellman Street Craftsman.)

 W. "Sherman" Winseman, as he was affectionately known was born in Ohio on July 18th of 1908 his father Frank was (26) twenty-six.
 Sherman traveled west with his family, including his two brothers (Frances Wilbur & Richard Frank both were born in Missouri.)
 In Long Beach eventually the young family would welcome a fourth brother, (Walter Fredrick and a sister Rosella Irene) who was named after Mary Jane's mother and Sherman's Grandmother Rosalla Sherman.